-As you have probably noticed Microsoft Excel provides a number of worksheets at the bottom of the screen.
+Microsoft Excel provides worksheets at the bottom of the screen.
 In fact, a workbook (file) can have up to 256 worksheets.
 Each worksheet is a separate spreadsheet and when you save a workbook all its worksheets are saved with it.
 This means that large spreadsheets can be split up into smaller sections with each section placed in a separate worksheet.
-To illustrate the use of worksheets we will create paysheets for three employees of a used car business on separate worksheets.
+To illustrate the use of worksheets we will create paysheets for three employees of a used car business in separate worksheets.